elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

       The pipeline editor renders it using an editable widget, such as a text box, and, if specified, the description.

       ![Rendering of a component input in the pipeline editor](doc/images/rendering-of-a-component-input.png)
-   - `downloaded file`: This is an output that the `Download File` component specification defines:
+   - `downloaded file`: This is an output that the '`Download File`' component specification defines:
       ```
       outputs:
       - {name: downloaded file, type: String, description: 'Content of the downloaded file.'}